Online & Evening Programs

 How will the posters be judged?

-All posters will be seperated into 2 different categories (A) math/computers/natural sciences (B) social sciences/humanities/business/education.
+All posters will be separated into 2 different categories (A) math/computers/natural sciences (B) social sciences/humanities/business/education.
 The first round of judges will begin at 3PM.
 Each student will get 5 minutes to present their research to the judges.
 Posters that are selected will move onto the second round and be judged a second time between 4PM and 5PM.
 Hint: Target your poster to a general audience, because you may have viewers and/or judges that are not from your specific area of study.

 Will the graduate school provide an easel?